c-t1/learning/README.md

 # learning
-This repository is for learning GitHub
+This repository is for learning GitHub.